 Adopted on __________ Last Reviewed On 3/10/2016 Last Revised On 4/5/2018

-Westside Atlanta Charter School is an equal opportunity employer.
-Westside Atlanta Charter School provides equal employment opportunities to all employees and applicants for employment without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, veteran status, or disability.
+Westside Atlanta Charter School (“Westside”) is an equal opportunity employer.
+Westside provides equal employment opportunities to all employees and applicants without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, veteran status, or disability.
 All vacancies will be posted and/or advertised as described in the outlined procedure.

 Westside believes in challenging and encouraging educators to grow professionally and personally.
 When positions are identified, staff members will be encouraged to apply for positions that align with their talents.
 Internal candidates who express an interest in an open position will be granted an interview.